Disability Discrimination Lawyer Dallas

 Under the ADA, a person with a disability is someone who:

-Based on the above description, the legal definition of disability covers a wide range of conditions, including mobility disabilities that necessitate the use of a wheelchair or walker, cerebral palsy, blindness, deafness, cancer, HIV/AIDS, post-traumatic stress disorder (PTSD), epilepsy, intellectual disabilities, and traumatic brain injuries (TBI).
+This definition covers a wide range of conditions, including mobility disabilities that require the use of a wheelchair or walker, cerebral palsy, blindness, deafness, cancer, HIV/AIDS, post-traumatic stress disorder (PTSD), epilepsy, intellectual disabilities, and traumatic brain injuries (TBI).

 Examples of Disability Discrimination